Network Protocol Fundamentals

-The devices within a network communicate with each other by following certain rules, known as network protocols.
-These protocols are standardized methods for reliable and efficient data exchange.
+In computer networking, a network is a group of devices (computers, servers, etc.) connected through communication channels (wired or wireless) for resource sharing, data exchange, and various types of communication.
+Here devices communicate with each other by following certain rules, known as network protocols.
+These protocols are standardized methods for reliable and efficient data transmission.

 • Protocols define the format of data packets so that devices can process transmitted data correctly.

-The OSI model of Networking
+The OSI model of networking

 The OSI (Open Systems Interconnection) model is a structured framework to understand the system of computer networking.
 It divides the whole system into seven different layers.